MuyangLin95/Autonomous-Ultrasound-CodeData/Deep_learning_model_minimal-entropy-correlation-alignment/README.md

 This work is based off the original Minimal-Entropy Correlation Alignment model for domain adaptation.
 See the Reference section for further details.
-The basic classificaiton models (VGG11, VGG13, ResNet, MobileNet) were directly called from pytorch libraries

 ## Reference
 This is based off of the original repository at